-Broadcast television and radio stations must abide by FCC rules when conducting contests.
-Stations must fully and accurately disclose the rules of the contest, and must generally conduct the contest as advertised.
-Contest descriptions may not be false, misleading or deceptive.
+Broadcast licensees of television and radio stations must abide by FCC rules when conducting contests.
+Licensees must fully and accurately disclose the rules and material terms of the contest and must conduct the contest substantially as advertised.
+Contest announcements may not be false, misleading or deceptive.

-Federal law generally prohibits broadcast advertisements about lotteries, except for:
+Federal law generally prohibits the broadcast of information about, or advertisements for, lotteries, except for:

 - Lotteries conducted by a state where the ad is broadcast by a station licensed to a location in that state.